liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/ltl/EventuallySimple.java#L37)

 We perform similar operations to what we did with `Globally` in the previous example.
-You shall note that the behaviour of `Eventually` can be explained in the same way, with values `true` and `false` swapped.
+Note that the behaviour of `Eventually` can be explained in the same way, with values `true` and `false` swapped.
 That is, `e` outputs a burst of `true` events as soon as it receives a `true` event, and delays its output as long as it receives `false` events.
 Thus, the program above outputs the following lines:

 ```
 Pushing false